Nearly 300,000 lawsuits over utility debt were filed last year

 Source: Opendatabot

-Subscribe to Opendatabot analytics with Telegram channel
+Subscribe to Opendatabot analytics in Telegram channel